Teach your student robotics at home, even if you have no background in electronics or programming!

 Q. What age is this curriculum appropriate for?

 A. We designed our curriculum kits to be used by middle school and high school aged students.
-That being said, it's certainly possible to use the kits with children a bit younger although we'd strongly recommend a younger child learn alongside an older teen or adult.
+That being said, it's certainly possible to use the kits with students a bit younger although we'd strongly recommend a younger student learn alongside an older teen or adult.
 We want everyone to feel successful!

 Q. How will I receive my order?